cisco/mindmeld/source/quickstart/04_define_the_dialogue_handlers.rst

       responder.listen()

 This code snippet introduces the `QuestionAnswerer` class.
-In Workbench, `QuestionAnswerer` is the module that creates and searches across a knowledge base of information relevant to your application.
+In MindMeld, `QuestionAnswerer` is the module that creates and searches across a knowledge base of information relevant to your application.
 In this example, the ``send_nearest_store`` dialogue state relies on the `QuestionAnswerer` component to retrieve the closest retail store location from the knowledge base.
 The `QuestionAnswerer` is discussed further in the next section.

 The snippet also demonstrates the use of a default handler.
 The ``@app.handle()`` decorator serves as a 'catchall' pattern that returns a default response if no other specified patterns are matched.